DavidRisch/steamvr_utils/README.md

 A deamon can start automatically with SteamVR (via launch options), once SteamVr is closed the Base Stations are turned off again.
 Alternatively the scripts can be executed manually.

 - Currently, this is known to work with a Valve Index and V2 Base Stations.
-Other headsets and V1 Base Stations might work.
+Other headsets might work.
 - For the basestation component a bluetooth device capable of btle (Bluetooth Low Energy) is required.
 - For the audio component PulseAudio (more specifically pactl, which is installed by default) is required.